Insurance

 NEW ZEALAND

 All international students must purchase a university-specific health insurance policy, dependent on the host university they attend, in order to complete registration.
-Currently policies cost approximately $670 NZD (correct for 2022/23).
+Currently policies cost approximately $375 NZ per trimester (correct for 2023/24).
 All students are expected to purchase the policy unless the host university agrees to waive it, based on the student having an acceptable alternative policy.

 SINGAPORE